 Calvary Road Christian School does not have a special education program.
-Consequently, at this time, our ability to work with children with special needs is limited.
-Any applications received from a child with special needs will be reviewed by the school on a case by case basis.
-After reviewing the child's cumulative file, interviewing the parents and previous teachers, and having the child tested (if current testing has not been done), the school will make a determination if it can meet the needs of the child in a general classroom.
-Depending on the nature of the learning disability, the school may require at the parents' expense, additional tutoring or other services to assist the child.
-As is the case for all new and current students entering CRCS, any students accepted on the above conditions will be subject to a nine week probationary period.
+Our ability to work with children with special needs is limited.
+Applications received from a child with special needs will be reviewed on a case by case basis.
+After reviewing the child's cumulative file, interviewing the parents and previous teachers, and having the child tested (if current testing has not been done), we will make a determination if we can meet the needs of the child in a general classroom.
+Depending on the nature of the disability, we may require at the parents' expense, additional tutoring or other services to assist the child.
+As is the case for all new students entering CRCS, any students accepted on the above conditions will be subject to a nine week probationary period.

-Children who are enrolled in our school and then are believed to have a possible learning disability at an older age will be required by the school to be tested.
-Parents' refusal to follow through with testing and recommendations made by the testing agency, physician, or school will result in the child's dismissal, if a current student, or not being admitted to Calvary Road Christian School if submitting a new application.
+Children who are already enrolled in our school and then are believed to have a possible learning disability will be required to undergo additional testing.
+Parents' refusal to follow through with testing and recommendations made by the testing agency, physician, or school may result in the child's dismissal, if a current student, or not being admitted to Calvary Road Christian School if submitting a new application.